PunervaSingh/Blog-site-using-react/README.md

 <a id="features"></a>
 ## 🚀 Features
 - The user is required to register with the system, in order to access the features of the web application.
-- All blogs are renderend on the landing page.
+- All blogs are displayed on the landing page.
 Each blog can be viewed by clicking on blog's title.
-- Any user can read the a blog post but only the user who created the post can edit/ delete the post.
+- Any user can read a blog post but only the user who created the post can edit/ delete the post.
-- Blogs can be searched on the basis of categories provided.
+- Blogs can be searched on the basis of categories.
 - Users can contact admin through contact page.
-- Users can update account information from profile page.
+- Users are provided the feature of updating account information from profile page.
 - [Add more features](#feature-request)...

 <a id="overview"></a>